ceford/cefjdemos-data-jdm-help-en/articles/modules-admin/admin-modules-login-support-information.md

 ## Description

-This module displays some useful links to Joomla support sites on the login screen.
+The *Login Support Information* module displays some useful links to Joomla support sites in the login screen.

 ### Common Elements